Jesusborjas006/Overlook-Hotel-Website/README.md

 # Overlook Hotel

 ### Abstract:
 This is an app for users to book and and view which room they have booked over the years.
-The user can see how much they have spent on all trips and it's able to calculte the total cost.
+The user can see how much they have spent on all rooms and it's able to calculte the total cost.

 ### Installation Instructions
 1. Fork this project to your own Github account